fynv/VkInline/README.md

 * 1 vki.Rasterizer = 1 Vulkan render-pass with 1 subpass.
 Multi-subpass feature of Vulkan is mostly for tiled-caching applications, which will not be implemented in VkInline.
 * Currently only vertex-shader and fragment-shader programming are supported.
 * Currently only a sub-set of pipeline options can be configured, during the construction of a DrawCall object.
 Those not covered are set to default value.
+* Surfaces/Swapchains/Semaphores are not exposed.
+This is mainly for off-screen rendering, not quite suitable for video games.

 Example: